 Autism is a spectrum condition, meaning that people with autism share certain difficulties but they will be affected in different ways.
 People with autism may also experience anxiety, mental health conditions and learning disabilities.

 Features of autism

 - Problems and difficulties with social interaction which can appear as a lack of understanding and awareness of other people’s emotions and feelings.

 - Impaired language and communication skills which can show as delayed language development or an inability to start or properly take part in conversations.

 - Unusual patterns of thought and physical behaviour like making repetitive physical movements.

 - These can show as hand tapping or twisting and developing set routines of behaviour which can then cause the child to become very upset if the routines are then broken.

-There is no cure for autism but there are a range of specialist education and behavioural programmes, often known as interventions, which have proved effective in improving the skills of children with autism.
+- A range of specialist education and behavioural programmes have proved effective in developing and improving the skills of children and young people with autism.

 - Talk to the student and their family to find out what strategies help them manage at home.

 - Design routines that take account of the student’s individual needs and strengths.

 - Consider the sensory environment, as many people with Autism have heightened sensitivity to smell, sound and sensation.